 You want to take several day trips from Paris

 You're planning on embarking on several day-long escapades outside of the capital, and cannot or prefer not to rely on the extensive rail system.
 Do keep in mind, however, that trains can easily take you to popular day trip destinations like Disneyland Paris, the Chateau de Versailles and Fontainebleau.
+When in doubt, assume that taking public transportation is the easiest and most budget-friendly option.

 You or one of your traveling companions has extremely limited mobility